khanfarzan17/Accuknox-India-Assignment/README.md

-Here are the Steps
+Setup Instructions
+Clone the Repository

+Use git to clone the repository:

-1) git clone <Link of the Repo>
+git clone <Link of the Repo>
+Navigate to the Project Directory

+Change to the project directory:

+cd <project-directory>
+Install Dependencies

+Install the project dependencies:

-2) npm install
+npm install
+Install react-icons Package

+To install the react-icons package, run:

-3) install react-icons Package
+npm install react-icons

-Project is Being made In vite + React JS
+Start the Development Server

+Start the development server to see your project in action:

+npm run dev